Google Wear fitness apps

 Google's Android Wear multitasks you run for an already-boarding flight.
 You can keep count of calories burned while flashing a QR code in front of the airline employee in order to board the flight.

-Music doesn't come directly from any current Android Wear smartwatch, though the Sony Smartwatch 3 is kick off housing songs on the wristwatch.
-All watches can still activate song playing via voice commands.
+Music can be stored onboard the (usually) 4GB memory, with the Sony Smartwatch 3 kicking off housing songs on the wristwatch.
+All watches can still activate song playing via voice commands too.